wasim15185/Tv-Show/README.md

 ## TODO
 Any can contribute this project . at first we have to do some task
-- [ ] clean code and architecture .
+- [ ] clean code and architecture . :sparkles:
 - [ ] add actors pages
 - [ ] modify appbar